thunderheadone/one-sdk-android/README.md

 ## Use the Codeless ONE SDK for Android
 Enable your app to automatically recognize ONE Interactions by executing the following steps.

-### Update your Application Manifest File
+### The Thunderhead Application Manifest File Permissions:
-Update your project's AndroidManifest.xml to include the following permissions:
+Included in the Thunderhead ONE SDK's AndroidManifest.xml are the following permissions which will be merged with your applications AndroidManifest.xml:
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />